Vote for the Award Name

 About the Show

-The Rotary Arts Awards is an annual live show that awards bursaries to high school students who have been pursuing the arts in the Algoma region and presents community awards to the many volunteers, workers, leaders, and mentors in our community.
-The show is also an opportunity to showcase the talent who are up for awards.
+The Rotary Arts Awards is an annual live show that awards bursaries to high school students who have been pursuing the arts in the Algoma region.
+It also presents community awards to the many volunteers, workers, leaders, and mentors in our community.
+The show is an opportunity to showcase the talent who are up for awards.

 The first show will be held on Sunday June 27, 2027 at the Sault Community Theatre Centre.
-We are still in the early stages of planning the event, if you would like to stay informed,join the mailing list.
+Planning is still in the early stages, but if you would like to stay informed, please join the mailing list.

 Bursaries

-The primary reason we’re hosting this awards show is to support the youth in our community who have been pursuing the arts.
-With arts funding shrinking over the past few years, we felt it was time to boost the arts here in the Algoma region.
+The primary reason for hosting this awards show is to support the youth in our community who have been pursuing the arts.
+Bursaries will be awarded to high school students who have been active in the arts in the Algoma region.
 Applications for bursaries will be open in the fall of 2026.
 If you join the mailing list, you’ll be sent an email to let you know when applications are open.

 The Rotary Club of Sault Ste Marie supports our youth in athletics via the Rotary Sports Awards and in STEM via the Science Fair.
 Given the declining arts programs in our schools, I felt we could further support the youth in our community by awarding bursaries to develop their career in the arts.